joshbalfour/final-year-project/Documents/Technical Report.md

 * R6 - Show more data about the level crossing that could be of potential interest (pictures, names, general information such as: accessibility, train frequency, and more)

+Due to the size of the project, it was deemed appropriate to class the project as MVP, with a preceding Discovery phase and an extension "Future" phase.

+The requirements were also allocated a

 We then broke each requirement down to a functional level, and listed out the functions that the the system would have to fullfill in order to accomplish each respective requirement, numbered in the format `Requirement#.Function#` for example R1 was broken down to 5 functional requirements:

 * R1.F1 - Download and Store Level Crossing Locations